-This page provides a quick overview of federal, state, and local minimum wage laws that apply to Washington State local and state government agencies including examples of local living wage codes.
+This page provides a basic overview of federal, state, and local minimum wage laws that apply to Washington State local and state government agencies, including examples of local living wage codes.

 Washington State Minimum Wage